 In high school, Wendy worked in a Foodtown deli, making salads, slicing meats and fish to order, and worked the sample table, giving out tastes.
 In SUNY Fredonia she studied English lit and was herded into a high school teaching degree.
 The professors told her they didn't know what to do with an entrepreneur and she didn't really know what that was at the time, anyway.
 She loved to take her friends to the grocery store, and taught them how to wade through the aisles of mystery foods.
 She spent a few weeks working at Tops Super Market.
 After college, she sold and designed newspaper ads for the micro paper, The Adirondack Daily Enterprise.

 She left Saranac Lake in 1988, and headed to Ithaca, NY.
 During this time she had a catering business for 10 years, and for 5 of those years, she worked as a cook and did store shifts at Somadhara Bakery and Natural Foods Grocery.
-Starting in 1990 for 10 years, she sold ads for the Finger Lakes GrassRoots Festival, set up the festival's merchandising, and then moved into the kitchen, heading up the hospitality catering.
+Starting in 1990 until 2000, she sold ads for the Finger Lakes GrassRoots Festival program guide, set up the festival's merchandising, and then moved into the kitchen, heading up the hospitality catering.
 She had a devoted and innovative volunteer staff of 50, pumping out 1500 homestyle cooked meals a day for 7 days.
 She got as much of the food as possible from local businesses and the farming community.
+A farm to table enterprise long before it became a thing restaurants boasted about.
 This is where she and Andy met in 1995!
 The sparks flew right then, but their flirty encounters lasted for 4 years before...

-To this day, Wendy still LOVES the grocery store business and loves to supply them with the best personal care that her and Andy's company can provide.
+To this day, Wendy still LOVES the grocery store business and loves to supply them with the best bar and liquid soap around, that their company can provide.

 In her spare time, Wendy is a textile wool wet felt artist with a natural dye studio and is also a mad knitter.
 She is also a hack gardener, she reads a lot, studies finance, hikes, builds their house with Andy, and hangs with their 4 cats and 10 chickens.